Kelvin-N-Analytics/QuickyQuest-Business-Intelligence/README.md

 ![QuickyQuest stores](https://github.com/user-attachments/assets/8519bdb8-afe5-46a8-aaeb-24d4c964c5c3)

-All QuickyQuest stores are committed to providing excellent customer service and a clean, inviting atmosphere.
-Our friendly staff is always ready to assist customers and ensure a positive shopping experience.
-Our stores are strategically located and designed to provide customers with a quick and easy shopping experience, offering a wide variety of beverages, snacks, and other convenience items.

 # Problem Statement
 To gain a comprehensive understanding of customer behavior, product performance, and store-level profitability at QuickyQuest Enterprises, we need to answer the following questions: